Site-Based Projects

 Oil, colored pencil, graphite pencil on walls and window glass, dimensions vary.
 Collection of Sarah Miller Meigs.

 I was invited to be the inaugural artist-in-residence at the Lumber Room and commissioned to make a permanent installation.
-Constellation is comprised of seven drawings and paintings made directly on the walls and one window.
+Constellation comprises seven drawings and paintings made directly on the walls and one window.
 The works extend throughout the various spaces of the Lumber Room – a two-story curving stairwell, the main gallery, the smaller gallery, a courtyard, and a bedroom.
 Installation view: John McLaughlin, # 17, Léonie Guyer, Constellation (no. 3), Wolfgang Laib, Rice House.

 Form+, 2008, Meridian Gallery, San Francisco